 How do I buff and wax a boat by hand?

-Start with a clean surface.
+Start with a clean surface on the boat.
 Apply a small amount of polish to a cloth.
 Rub the polish onto the hull in circular motions.
-Work in sections.
-Let the polish dry slightly.
-Wipe off residue.
-Then apply wax the same way.
-Buff for a glossy finish.
+Work in sections to ensure even coverage.
+After buffing, let the polish dry slightly.
+Use a clean cloth to wipe off residue.
+Next, apply wax using the same method.
+Buff the wax for a glossy finish.

 Best compounds and microfiber applicators for hand buffing